tomerten/latticeconstructor/README.rst

-Package to build accelerator lattice files based on elements and their definitions.
+Package to build accelerator lattice tables based on elements and their definitions.
+Supposed to be combined with the `latticeadaptor <https://github.com/tomerten/latticeadaptor>`_ Package.

 * Free software: MIT license
 * Documentation: https://latticeconstructor.readthedocs.io.